Have you day dreamed about getting a part-time job?

 Several of my clients have successfully negotiated with their current employers, cutting their hours and keeping their benefits.

-One of the silver linings in the current challenging outlook for full-time employment is that more employers are increasing the number of part-time workers they are hiring.
-In many cases health benefits are part of very attractive, full benefit packages.
+One of the silver linings in the current job market is that more employers are increasing the number of part-time workers they are hiring.
+In many cases, health care and other benefits are part of very attractive, complete benefit packages.

 The following are just a few of the national employers who hire part-time workers as a significant part of their staff, and offer health benefits: